Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * Add small overview what the page exactly do
 * Add a warning that all of these pages mostly require JavaScript which must be e.g allowed via NoScript/umatrix.
 * Some pages itself may collecting a online/offline database?!
 Research + proof needed.
 But it would make sense if they seell the collected data to Google, Amazon and others ...
+* Mark depcreated (because fixed by OS/Browser) test with an icon?
+It would help to identify if that is already fixed or not to avoid to submit unessary data and of course it would costs your time ...

 ### Addons & Plugin tests